Does Quizlet Have Spaced Repetition? [Tested 2026]

 | Daily over 30+ days | Would reward cross-session SRS (Plus only) | Free-tier users never see it |

 It also explains the retention curve cram-style users report.
 You pass Friday’s quiz.
 You lose most of it by week two.
-That isn’t a bug in the algorithm; it’s the algorithm matching the usage pattern.
+That is not a bug; it is the algorithm matching the usage pattern.
 Hermann Ebbinghaus measured unreviewed retention in 1885 and found roughly two-thirds of new material fades inside 24 hours, with another drop by the one-week mark.
-Modern replications (Murre and Dros, 2015) came within a few percentage points of Ebbinghaus’s 140-year-old numbers.
+Modern replications (Murre and Dros, 2015) came within a few percentage points of those 140-year-old numbers.

 The curve is real, and universal, and eats cram sessions for breakfast.
 For a daily-habit routine that trades cramming for compounding retention, see our full study routine with spacing, retrieval, interleaving, and sleep.
 The routine assumes you come back to the material more than once, which is the whole point.